Voultapher/driftsort/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is dual licensed under the MIT license and the Apache License, version 2.0 - see the [LICENSE.md](LICENSE.md) file for details.